From the Provence of the Popes to the Luberon – Self-guided

 Route rating: 3+

-Moderately difficult route: hilly, sometimes mountainous; 50 to 80 km.
+Moderate-difficulty route: hilly, sometimes mountainous; 50 to 80 km.

-Discover the elevation changes along this route and plan your upcoming trip with all the necessary information.
-Please note that elevation changes are provided for informational purposes only and may not always reflect the actual conditions on the ground.
+Check out the elevation changes along this route and plan your upcoming trip with all the information you need.
+Please note that the elevation changes are provided for informational purposes only and may not always reflect actual conditions on the ground.

 Day 1